-- Do you have your material on the mat and the mat inserted into the Maxx Air?
-(Note: materials with a backing sheet, such as vinyl and iron-on transfer do not require a mat for cutting) - Do you have the pinch wheels under rectangles and in the down position? - Have you set the blade length based on the thickness of the material you are cutting? - Do you have the blade holder firmly mounted in the blade holder seat and the blade tip at the correct height above the material? - Have you set the Origin at the bottom right corner of your material (or wherever you need the origin to be)? - Have you set the Pressure?
+• Do you have your material on the mat and the mat inserted into the Zing Air?
+(Note: materials with a backing sheet, such as vinyl and iron-on transfer do not require a mat for cutting)

+- Do you have the pinch wheel levers raised in the front (so that the pinch wheels are down)? - Have you set the blade length based on the thickness of the material you are cutting? - Do you have the blade holder firmly mounted in the blade holder seat and the blade tip at the correct height above the material? - Have you set the Origin at the bottom right corner of your material (or wherever you need the origin to be)? - Have you set the Pressure?
 And the Speed? - Have you selected the correct Offset for the blade you are using? - Do you need to turn on Multi-cut for this material? - Have you selected the Cut Mode you wish to use?
 Do you know, with confidence, where your shapes are going to cut?